ultimape/goliath/README.md

   - [x] gather "in reply to" (for recreating context)
   - [x] deduplication of IDs
 - [x] Consume archive .zip files directly
-- [ ] Incremental support (feed in new backup export, reuse / update old data)
-- [ ] Monitor tweet stream for continuous backup
 - [ ] End to End automation: Insert backup, output complete jsonl w/ images.
 - [ ] Error checking / recovery
   - [ ] Deleted tweets
   - [ ] Temporarily inaccessible tweets
   - [ ] Periodic reattempts
+- [ ] Incremental support (feed in new backup export, reuse / update old data)
+- [ ] Monitor tweet stream for continuous backup
-- [ ] Convert to Mastodon flavored activitypub
+- [ ] Converter to generate Mastodon flavored ActivityPub compatible json

 **Features for widespread use**
 *stuff that would help others use this*